Resources by Bert Polman

 Read The Article

-During the last several decades the Christian community has witnessed a vast explosion of hymnody.
-Some of these new songs are produced by gifted authors, people like Timothy Dudley-Smith or Margaret Clarkson, who write hymns that build on the heritage of Christian hymnody.
-But a larger part of this "hymn explosion" is Scripture songs—actual scriptural texts or paraphrases of Scripture set to music, often in a popular style.
+In the second half of the 20th century, the Christian community witnessed a vast explosion of hymnody.
+Some of these new songs were produced by gifted authors, people like Timothy Dudley-Smith or Margaret Clarkson, who wrote hymns that built on the heritage of Christian hymnody.
+But a larger part of this "hymn explosion" were scripture songs—actual scriptural texts or paraphrases of scripture set to music, often in a popular style.

 Read The Article